 Prohibits juveniles under the age of 18 for being sentenced to life without the possibility of parole and revises parole eligibility for juveniles sentenced as adults.

-Referred to Judiciary Committee (3/5/09)
+Referred to House Judiciary (3/5/09)

 Ensures that a child consults with a lawyer before waiving right to counsel.